huxi/rusty_ulid/README.md

 ## Executable

-Install the executable by executing `cargo install` or `cargo install --force` if a prior version was already installed.
+Install the executable by executing `cargo install --path .` or `cargo install --path . --force` if a prior version was already installed.

 ### `rusty_ulid` usage examples